Easily Validate Form Inputs Across All Browsers with Validatr

 </form>

-The step attribute is used for value increments when the user clicks the increase or decrease arrow in the form, starting within the defined min number or 0.
-If the value is set to “0”, this means it uses default increment or increased only one point (the value must be a positive number).
+The step attribute controls the value increments when the user clicks the increase or decrease arrow in the form, starting from the defined min number or 0.
+If the value is set to “0”, it uses the default increment of one point (the value must be a positive number).

-For a complete list of other input types and attribute documentation, please head over to the Validatr page.
+For a complete list of supported input types and attribute documentation, please visit the Validatr page.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail